gavin1970/SwitchWinForms/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be modified by anyone using Git Flow as long as all changes are pulled back into this project.
-You can fork if you like, but consider pulling suggestions back into our develop group.
+This project can be modified by anyone using Git Flow if all changes are pulled back into this project.
+You can fork if you like but consider pulling suggestions back into our develop group.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!